microsoft/industry/foundations/powerPlatform/readme.md

 ### Power Platform Native Design and Platform Roadmap Alignment

 The North Star architecture approach advocates using Power Platform native services and capabilities whenever possible.
 This approach aligns with the product roadmap to ensure that new capabilities are available within your environments.
-The Power Platform roadmap helps to inform the adoption strategy and NorthStar trajectory.
+The Power Platform roadmap helps to inform the adoption strategy and North Star trajectory.

 ### Recommendations